Predicting the phase behavior of mixtures of active spherical particles: Results

 Using composition and pressure profiles, similar to those shown in Figure \ref{profile}(b), we map out the coexisting compositions and pressures of our active-passive mixtures, for a wide range of overall system densities $\rho$ and compositions $x$.
 The results are plotted in Figure \ref{phasediagLJ}(a).
 Similar to passive systems, we find that the phase behaviour collapses in this representation, i.e. the lever rule holds within the coexistence region.

 The validity of the lever rule is also evident when plotting the phase diagram in the active density - passive density ($\rho_a$-$\rho_p$) representation, as shown Figure \ref{phasediagLJ}(b).
-This is consistent with the recent simulation results of Ref. \onlinecite{trefz2016activity} where they summarized the phase behaviour of a different active-passive mixture in the $\rho_a$-$\rho_p$ representation.
+This is consistent with the simulation results of Ref.~\cite{trefz2016activity} where they summarized the phase behaviour of a different active-passive mixture in the $\rho_a$-$\rho_p$ representation.
 We also investigate the pressure dependence of the partial densities of each species in the coexisting liquid and gas phases.
 In Figure \ref{phasediagLJ}(c) we plot these partial densities $\rho_i^\gamma$ vs. pressure $P$ with $i$ denoting the species (active or passive) and $\gamma$ denoting the phase (liquid(L) or gas(G)).
-Interestingly, we find that in the gas phase, the partial densities of the active and passive species are approximately the same along the entire coexistence curve.

 Our results so far clearly demonstrate that the pressure is a key variable in controlling phase coexistences in our active-passive mixture: all phase coexistences are characterized by equal bulk pressures in the two phases.
 However, phase coexistence in an equilibrium binary system requires not only equal pressures between the two phases, but also equal chemical potentials for both species.
-This raises the question whether we can identify bulk properties analogous to the chemical potential in active-passive mixtures which similarly control the phase coexistence.
+This raises the question whether we can identify a quantity analogous to the chemical potential in active-passive mixtures which similarly controls the phase coexistence.